tannguyen16/react-native-signal/README.md

 fSignal is a React Native app for sending Forex Signal.
 Users can use this app to receive free and paid signals from experts. fSignal has an option for user to choose the language between Vietnamese and English.
-The app is deployed on heroku using Expo toolchains.
+The app is deployed on heroku using Django and Expo toolchains.

 Demo app can be found from here: